ergochat/ergo/README.md

 ### Using Docker

 A Dockerfile and example docker-compose recipe are available in the `distrib/docker` directory.
-Ergo is automatically published to Docker Hub at [ergochat/ergo](https://hub.docker.com/r/ergochat/ergo).
-For more information, see the distrib/docker [README file](https://github.com/ergochat/ergo/blob/master/distrib/docker/README.md).
+Ergo is automatically published to the GitHub Container Registry at [ghcr.io/ergochat/ergo](https://ghcr.io/ergochat/ergo).
+For more information, see the distrib/docker
+[README file](https://github.com/ergochat/ergo/blob/master/distrib/docker/README.md).

 ### From Source